An Introduction to Sadaqah and Zakah

 4. Converts: Those who are to be reconciled in favor

-of Islam; and also fresh converts if they should need help.
+of Islam; and also fresh converts if they

 5. People who are not free: Payment of ransom to secure the freedom of